-- maximise their efforts and step up cooperation to remove barriers to access to public services and to promote and establish the use of egovernment, especially when related to health services, transport, construction of vital physical infrastructure, education, culture, sport, communications, labour mobility, the environment, as well as regulation, cross-border commerce and business development; - step up efforts to strengthen skills and allow for greater powers, funds and sufficient flexibility for regional and local authorities in border regions to better coordinate neighbouring national legal and administrative systems in order to improve the quality of life of cross-border workers; - better align relevant legal provisions on the adoption and enforcement of labour and commercial law, as well as on taxation, procurement and social protection systems, according to the difficulties posed by cross-border areas; one-stop shops could enable employees and enterprises to meet their obligations and fully exercise their rights; - take better account of the difficulties of small and medium-sized enterprises (SMEs) by examining the possibility of providing them with additional support; - dedicate an adequate budget to the Connecting Europe Facility (CEF) axis, to be dedicated to filling the missing links in sustainable transport infrastructure in border regions; - improve access to health care services on both sides of borders so as to allow full use of health care facilities and cross-border intervention by emergency and rescue services; - improve cooperation and coordination in internal water management to avoid natural disasters such as floods.
+- maximise their efforts and step up cooperation to remove barriers to access to public services and to promote and establish the use of egovernment, especially when related to health services, transport, construction of vital physical infrastructure, education, culture, sport, communications, labour mobility, the environment, as well as regulation, cross-border commerce and business development; - step up efforts to overcome obstacles related to the recognition of diplomas and qualifications obtained after retraining, health care, transport and access to information on job vacancies and on social security and tax systems by strengthening skills; - allocate more funds and sufficient flexibility for regional and local authorities in border regions to better coordinate neighbouring national legal and administrative systems in order to improve the quality of life of cross-border workers; - promote convergence by better aligning relevant legal provisions on the adoption and enforcement of labour and commercial law, as well as on taxation, procurement and social protection systems, according to the difficulties posed by cross-border areas; one-stop shops could enable employees and enterprises to meet their obligations and fully exercise their rights; - take better account of the difficulties of small and medium-sized enterprises (SMEs) by examining the possibility of providing them with additional support; - dedicate an adequate budget to the Connecting Europe Facility (CEF) axis, to be dedicated to filling the missing links in sustainable transport infrastructure in border regions; - improve access to health care services on both sides of borders so as to allow full use of health care facilities and cross-border intervention by emergency and rescue services; - improve cooperation and coordination in internal water management to avoid natural disasters such as floods.

-Enhancing cooperation and trust: Members called for more coordination and dialogue, more effective exchange of information and more exchange of best practice between authorities, especially at local and regional level.
-They urged the Commission and the Member States to enhance such cooperation and provide funding for cooperation structures in order to ensure adequate functional and financial autonomy of respective local and regional authorities.
+Enhancing cooperation and trust: Parliament called for more coordination and dialogue, more effective exchange of information and more exchange of best practice between authorities, especially at local and regional level.
+It urged the Commission and the Member States to enhance such cooperation and provide funding for cooperation structures in order to ensure adequate functional and financial autonomy of respective local and regional authorities.

-The report stressed the importance of:
+The resolution stressed the importance of:

-- encouraging the adoption of a multilingual approach at all administrative levels; - facilitating mutual recognition of qualifications, diplomas, training and professional qualifications from neighbouring regions; - adopting measures to combat all forms of discrimination within border regions and remove obstacles to the employment of vulnerable persons and their integration into society; - creating electronic portals for cross-border business initiatives; - using Interreg programmes and promote the exchange of best practice between local and regional authorities in border areas in the framework of refugee integration; - ensuring effective cooperation in the field of cross-border provision of emergency services, such as healthcare, policing and fire services; - taking account by making aid available to them of the EU regions most affected by the consequences of Brexit.
+- introducing the teaching of the languages of neighbouring countries into the curriculum from primary school onwards and to encourage the adoption of a multilingual approach at all administrative levels; - facilitating mutual recognition of qualifications, diplomas, training and professional qualifications from neighbouring regions; - adopting measures to combat all forms of discrimination within border regions and remove obstacles to the employment of vulnerable persons and their integration into society; - creating electronic portals for cross-border business initiatives; - using Interreg programmes and promote the exchange of best practice between local and regional authorities in border areas in the framework of refugee integration; - ensuring effective cooperation in the field of cross-border provision of emergency services, such as healthcare, policing and fire services; - exploring the possibilities of enhancing cooperation and overcoming barriers to regional development at the external borders with neighbouring regions, in particular, with regions of those countries preparing for EU accession - taking account by making aid available to them of the EU regions most affected by the consequences of Brexit.